NagaBushan/covidcases/README.md

 -
 - After successfully deploying AWS lambda, testing can be done using AWS lambda consle.
 - Search for Lambda in AWS console and select
-- There is test button available on console and click on it and mention a name for the test
+- There is test button available on console and click on it
+- Create a new event, name the event as you like
 - Then click again on test button
 - The logs output will appear on the screen
 - When test is success it will display as "Covid data extracted successfully into S3 bucket"
-- The report will be generated in the csv format and can be seen in s3 bucket, s3: tf-covid-cases/./tmp/covid.csv
+- The report will be generated in the csv format and can be seen in s3 bucket, s3: tf-covid-cases/tmp/covid.csv

 >Please note, the s3 tf-covid-cases bucket needs to be manually deleted.
 Terraform destroy is not handled to delete it.